 This document is proprietary to Lexogen.
 The Poly(A) RNA Selection Kit is intended for use in research and development only.
-They need to be handled by qualified and experienced personnel to ensure safety and proper use.
+The kit needs to be handled by qualified and experienced personnel to ensure safety and proper use.
 Lexogen does not assume liability for any damage caused by the improper use or the failure to read and explicitly follow this user guide.
 Furthermore, Lexogen does not assume warranty for merchantability or suitability of the product for a particular purpose.

-The purchase of the product does not convey the rights to resell, distribute, further sublicense, repackage or modify the product or any of its components.
+The purchase of the product is subject to Lexogen general terms and conditions (www.lexogen.com/terms-and-conditions/) and does not convey the rights to resell, distribute, further sub-license, repackage, or modify the product or any of its components.
 This document and its content shall not be used or distributed for any other purpose and/or otherwise communicated, disclosed, or reproduced in any way without the prior written consent of Lexogen.